All posts

 a garden water sprinkler in the middle of operation amidst a thriving lawn garden

-• Watering: Most grass types perform best with about an inch of water per week, either from rainfall or supplemental watering.
+• Watering: Most grass types perform best with about an inch of water per week, either from rainfall or supplemental watering using a sprinkler.
 Overwatering can lead to shallow root systems and more maintenance.

 • Fertilization: Use fertilizers sparingly.
 A well-adapted grass type may require less fertilizer and can self-sustain with the nutrients naturally found in your soil.